openmm/openmm/docs-source/usersguide/application/02_running_sims.rst

 (additional methods can be written yourself or imported through other packages like mdtraj or parmed).
 If you are simply interested in saving the structure, you can write it out as a PDB file using :code:`PDBFile.writeFile()`.
-You can see an example of this in the modeller section :ref:`saving-the-results`.
+You can see an example of this in the modeller section :numref:`saving-the-results`.

 If you are hoping to save more information than just positions, you can use :code:`simulation.saveState()`.
 This will save the entire state of the